microsoft/java-on-aca-with-ai/01-build-a-simple-java-application/README.md

 ## Add a new Spring MVC Controller

-In the `simple-application/src/main/java/com/example/demo` directory, create a new file called `HelloController.java` next to `DemoApplication.java` file with the following content:
+In the `simple-application/src/main/java/com/example/demo` directory, create a new file called `HelloController.java` next to `SimpleApplication.java` file with the following content:

 ```java